pokerllm/pokerbench/README.md

 # PokerBench: Training Large Language Models to become Professional Poker Players

-PokerBench has been accepted to AAAI 2025.
+**PokerBench has been accepted to AAAI 2025.**

-**Paper and Code coming soon!**
+Paper, Code and Dataset coming soon!